-Sacred Steps: How Two Mennonite Musicians Turn Street Ministry Into Song
+Sacred Steps: A Mennonite Couple Turn Street Ministry Into Song

 In this story from The Spiritual Edge, we'll meet Al and Andi Tauber, married singer-songwriters who direct music for a congregation of urban Mennonites in Chicago.
 Like their Amish and Quaker spiritual cousins, Mennonites favor the simple life, but they see God in city life too.
 For the Taubers, this means taking their faith and music to the streets.